 The sun is not only a source of light, but also a source of heat.
 In the winter, heating by the sun contributes to a lower energy bill.
 That's nice.
 In the summer it becomes quickly too hot without air conditioning or a fan.
 That is less pleasant.
 With façade louvers you get influence on this warming up.
 In the summer the sun stands high and louvers block the sun.
 For a part even when they are open.
 On a (partly) cloudy day, that may be sufficient and you retain a view.
 When the sun stands higher and shines brighter, close the louvers further.
 Or completely.

 Shutters also have aesthetic properties.
-Louvers from Sunshield are always tailor-made and available in various shapes and many colours.
+Sunshield louvers are always tailor-made, and available in various shapes and colours.
 This gives the architect enormous freedom in shaping his ideas.
 And the owner of the building has plenty of options for distinction.
+Gable windows, in various sizes, are one of Sunshield's strengths.

 Plenty of choice

 Sunshield offers an extensive range of louvers in aluminium and wood.
 Louvers made of aluminium are available in a wide range of colours.
 You can choose from powder coat colours and anodizing colours.
 The most common colours are available from stock.
 Special colours and treatments, such as textured for example, are available on request.
 Wooden blades are usually made from Western Red Cedar.
 Wooden louvers are available with several treatments and in various colours.

 Two targets with one shot